Oregon Vital Records will change the sex of a registrant (person named on an Oregon birth record) if the proper documents and fees are submitted.

 - A completed vital records order form (fillable PDF).
 The order form will provide the mailing address and information on how to pay the fee.

-- A fee of $30 for the amendment and an additional $20 for a new birth certificate.
-Or, you may send only $30 and return up to three original certified records issued in the last year for free replacements.
-If you need more than one record, additional copies ordered at the same time are $15 each.
+- $25 for a new birth certificate.
+If you need to order more than one certificate, additional copies ordered at the same time are $20 each.

 How the birth record will be changed

 Per ORS 432.245 effective January 1, 2014, changes to sex by court order are made by creating a new birth record.
 No footnote documenting the change in sex will be added to the new birth record.
 A sealed file number will be added, and all documents related to change of sex will be placed in the sealed file.
 If a change of name is completed using the same court order, or if a name change is documented on the original birth record, it will also not be documented on the new birth record.